-Offering the Stanford Health Care experience with the convenience of a local community clinic, our doctors specialize in diagnosis and treatment of sports injuries and arthritis, and joint replacement.
+Offering the Stanford Health Care experience with the convenience of a local community clinic, our doctors specialize in foot and ankle conditions, joint replacement, sports injuries, spine surgery, sports physiatry, arthritis, and general orthopaedics.

 Whether you're meeting with your physician for the first time or heading in for your follow-up, you likely have many questions about your procedure, recovery and health.